 The world has seen a rise in the use of shipping containers for reasons other than transporting cargo around the world, with an increase in uses such as for storing goods, garden studios, restaurants and cafes and garages.
 With these additional uses, we are seeing an increased need to keep them clean and in really good condition.

-You should also take into consideration the fact that your shipping container is made from steel and its biggest enemy is rust.
+You should also take into consideration the fact that your unit is made from steel and its biggest enemy is rust.
 It is important, therefore, to both limit the possibility of instigating or speeding up the corrosion process, as well as ensuring that rust is dealt with as quickly as possible if you notice it.

-How to Clean Your Shipping Container
+How to Clean Your Container

 - Repair any rust with rust remover and block up any holes that you might have.
 If it is a small hole you can use a roofing sealant but if it is bigger you might need to weld a piece of steel over the hole to seal it.

 - Make sure that all rust and other damage is repaired before you decorate or customise it further.